 What does a treatment plan look like in the Calgary Core Physio Back Pain Program for a disc protrusion or sciatica?

-The goals of treating a disc protrusion and sciatica is to decrease the pressure on the disc and nerve, promote healing, and prevent further aggravation of the disc and nerves.
+The goals of treating a disc protrusion and sciatica are to decrease the pressure on the disc and nerve, promote healing, and prevent further aggravation of the disc and nerves.

 Depending on the severity of your disc protrusion or sciatica, we would apply traction or other mobilization techniques to the disc either with our hands or using our special Lojer mobilization bed (http://www.lojer.com/product/manuthera-mobilisation-table); this is to stimulate healing of the disc and take pressure off of the disc and nerve.